Executive Leadership Council shapes future leadership opportunities for rising black executives

 Vice President, Regional Retail Program Lead

-“Any organization true commitment to diversity means they understand the importance of innovation with everyone’s ideas and perspective at the table.
-In our business lack of talent is one of the biggest challenges facing all companies today.
-Not only it’s in the JLL’s best interest to ensure inclusive culture for talents from all backgrounds are given a chance to succeed but also given tools to excel through career development like the Mid-Manager Symposium hosted by the Executive Leadership Council in (Washington) D.C.”
+“Any organization’s true commitment to diversity means they understand the importance of innovation with everyone’s ideas and perspective at the table.
+In our business, lack of talent is one of the biggest challenges facing all companies today.
+Not only is it in JLL’s best interest to ensure an inclusive culture for talents from all backgrounds are given a chance to succeed, but are also given tools to excel through career development like the Mid-Level Manager Symposium hosted by the Executive Leadership Council in (Washington) D.C.”

 Senior Construction Project Manager

 “My ELC experience further solidified the importance of building relationship that are centered on common ground,” said Oladele.
 “Relationships that will grow organically and prove vital to my professional career now and in the future.
 JLL's continued participation in the Mid-Level Managers’ Symposium is key to our overall commitment to diversity and inclusion.
 Our participation is like an investment account - our deposits will yield invaluable returns.”